djnavarro/homepage/content/projects/index.md

 Texts and tutorials
 -------------------

 One of my joys in life is writing tutorial articles and technical documentation for open source projects.
-In addition to writing the somewhat successful [learning statistics with R](https://learningstatisticswithr.com) textbook, I'm currently collaborating with Hadley Wickham to write a third edition of the [ggplot2 book](https://ggplot2-book.org).
+In addition to writing the somewhat successful [learning statistics with R](https://learningstatisticswithr.com) textbook, I'm currently collaborating with Hadley Wickham and Thomas Lin Pederson to write a third edition of the [ggplot2 book](https://ggplot2-book.org).

 R packages
 ----------